award

 You should file your lawsuit within two years of the date of the injury.
 If you file your lawsuit after the two years have passed, you will not be able to recover any damages

-Call us for a free case evaluation today.
-We offer free consultations, where we encourage all questions and concerns that may arise for potential Las Vegas accident claims.
+Call us today or schedule a free case evaluation.
+We offer free consultations, during which we encourage all questions and concerns that may arise regarding potential Las Vegas accident claims.

 Heidari Law Group Las Vegas Practice Areas